rnaveensrinivas/Python/README.md

 - When you call a generator function, it doesn't execute the function immediately.
 Instead, it returns a generator object, which can be iterated over.
 - The function's execution is paused when `yield` is encountered, and the value specified by `yield` is returned to the caller.
 - When `next()` is called again on the generator, it resumes execution from where it left off, remembering all of its local variables and the execution state.
+- **Note**: you can only only iterate through a generator once.
+If you need to iterate through something multiple times, you'll need to either re-create the generator each time or use a list.

 #### Example: Basic Generator